How to Prepare for a Hurricane: Most Thorough List Ever

 Water

-A basic guideline for drinking water 1 gallon per person for each day that you expect the power to be out.
+A basic guideline for drinking water is 1 gallon per person for each day that you expect the power to be out.
 I would plan for at LEAST 3 days of no power.
 But of course that depends on the size of the storm and where you live.

 Don’t underestimate how much water you will need.
 It’s always better to be safe than sorry.